Nexlab-One/verus-t-rpc/docs/api/rpc-methods.md

 # RPC Methods Reference

-This document provides a comprehensive reference for all supported RPC methods in the Verus RPC Server.
+Reference for all supported RPC methods in the Verus RPC Server.

 ## 📋 Method Categories